N4kedTurtle/PersistBOF/README.md

 - Demo Print Monitor Dll in project

 Example:
+1. upload NotMalware.dll to C:\Windows\NotMalware.dll

-- persist-ice PrintMon persist TotesLegitMonitor NotMalware.dll
+2. persist-ice PrintMon persist TotesLegitMonitor NotMalware.dll
+3. Immediately executes as SYSTEM
+4. Will execute on startup until removed
-- persist-ice PrintMon clean TotesLegitMonitor C:\Windows\NotMalware.dll  > Will delete the registery keys and unload the Dll, then attempt to delete the dll if provided the correct path.
+5. persist-ice PrintMon clean TotesLegitMonitor C:\Windows\NotMalware.dll  > Will delete the registery keys and unload the Dll, then attempt to delete the dll if provided the correct path.
 Should succeed.

 ### Time Provider
 Loaded by svchost.exe as NETWORK SERVICE (get your potatoes ready!) on startup after running the BOF.  **Must be elevated to run.**